Clarification:

 CTE Equivalency: Lab Science

-In this course, students explore concepts of biology and medicine as they take on the roles of different medical professionals to solve real-world problems.
-Over the course of the year, students are challenged in various scenarios including investigating a crime scene to solve a mystery, diagnosing and proposing treatment to patients in a family medical practice, tracking down and containing a medical outbreak at a local hospital, stabilizing a patient during an emergency, and collaborating with others to design solutions to local and global medical problems.
+In this course, students explore concepts in biology and medicine as they assume the roles of various medical professionals to solve real-world problems.
+Over the year, students are challenged in multiple scenarios, including investigating a crime scene to solve a mystery and diagnosing and proposing treatment for patients in a family medical practice.
+Also, students will track down and contain a medical outbreak at a local hospital, stabilize a patient during an emergency, and collaborate with others to design solutions to local and global medical problems.

 This class will suit students who have a specific interest in science, medicine, forensics, or agriculture.